Unit 4 Introduction to Research

 Other search techniques

-• Use the asterisk * to search for words starting with the letters before the asterisk.
-Use this to broaden your search.
+to search for words starting with the letters before the asterisk.
+Use this to broaden your search.- For example,

-• Use the quotation marks " " to search for exact phrasing (for better accuracy and relevance).
+to search for exact phrasing (for better accuracy and relevance).- For example,

 Sample research question with relevant search keywords